Owen-Krueger/SqliteMemoryDatabaseProvider/README.md

 ## Create Database

-You can set up a new `SqliteMemoryDatabaseProvider` and call `CreateDatase`.
-This will set up the database in-memory, but that's it. `SqliteMemoryDatabaseProvider` needs to be instantiated so it can open up a new database connection using in-memory SQLite.
+You can set up a new `SqliteMemoryDatabaseProvider` and call `CreateDatabase`.
+This will set up the database in-memory to be used in your test. `SqliteMemoryDatabaseProvider` needs to be instantiated so it can open up a new database connection using in-memory SQLite.

 An example of this in a test: